 Citation: Shreeves, Robin (2018).
 Mother Nature Network: 5 nootropic foods to boost brain function.

 Sweet and juicy, fresh blueberries taste wonderful when ripe.
-Fresh berries can be used in salads, cereal, oatmal, smoothies, drinks, atop ice cream or other desserts, or eaten by the handful!
-Dried berries make en excellent addition to baked goods or granola, and dried skins can be used for tea.
-Berries can be processed into jams, jellies, juices, and sauces and make a wonderful sauce for meats and desserts.
-And of course, they also make for a fantastic pie filling.
+Fresh berries can be used in salads, cereal, oatmeal, smoothies, drinks, atop ice cream or other desserts, or eaten by the handful!
+Berries can be made into jams, juices, and glazes.
+And of course, they also make for fantastic pies, crisps, muffins, scones, breads, and pancakes.

 Jams we make using our blueberries are Blueberry, Blue Currant, Aronia Blue, and Blue Fruit Medley.
 We sell fresh and frozen 5 lb bulk blueberries.